jongh0327/Data-Structure-Project-KSADE/README.md

 Need tkinter to run.
-Have to change line 10 of KSADE.py to the directory of the KSADE folder.
+Have to change line 10 of KSADE.py to the directory of the KSADE folder. \n "os.chdir(r"your directory\KSADE")"
-"os.chdir(r"your directory\KSADE")"